The Lost Battalion (2001 film): Plot

-After several days and numerous repelled attacks, the Americans hold the line despite being desperately low on supplies, forcing them to reuse medical supplies and take food off dead soldiers.
-The Germans capture Lt.
-Leak and a wounded soldier, and begin using them to try to negotiate with Whittlesey.
-Lt.
-Leak receives good treatment from a German officer who speaks fluent English.
-He tries to convince Leak that there is no shame in surrender, but Leak indicates his men will never surrender, referring to them as "New York gangsters".
-The second prisoner eventually agrees to take a message from the Germans to Whittlesey urging surrender after his captor says he wants to save lives.
-The Germans send him escorted by white flag back to the American line with the message.
-Whittlesey responds by throwing the flag back towards the Germans, and the Americans continue to hold despite relentless attacks.
+The Americans hold the line through several days of counter-attacks despite severe shortages, forcing them to reuse medical supplies and forage food from dead soldiers.
+The Germans capture Lieutenant Leak and a wounded soldier, and use them to negotiate Whittlesey's surrender.
+Leak receives good treatment from an English-speaking German officer who tries to convince him there is no shame in surrender.
+Leak assures the German his New York gangsters will never give up.
+The other American captive takes Whittlesey a message from the Germans urging surrender to save lives.
+Whittlesey responds by throwing the white flag back towards the Germans.

-Eventually, an American pilot is sent to search for the 77th and flies over their position.
-Realizing it is an American plane, the 77th make noise to try to get the pilot's attention, and the Germans begin firing at him.
-The pilot is mortally wounded, but manages to pinpoint the location on his map and navigate back to the airfield.
+An American airplane flies over their position and the men of the 77th try to get the pilot's attention as the Germans begin firing.
+The pilot is mortally wounded, but pinpoints the location on his map and returns to the airfield.
 After six days, reinforcements finally arrive at the American lines and the Germans retreat five days later.
 Major General Alexander arrives to congratulate Whittlesey who is furious about the debacle.
-Alexander reveals that the battalion's hold enabled the Americans to break through the entire German line.
-Alexander offers to take Whittlesey back to headquarters in his car, but Whittlesey refuses, opting to stay with his men.
-Roughly 197 of the 550 men survive the battle.
+Alexander reveals that the battalion's stand enabled American forces to break through the entire German line.
+Whittlesey refuses Alexander's offers to return to headquarters in his car, opting to stay with his men.
+Only 197 of the 550 American troops survived the battle.